remimorvan/knowledge-clustering/README.md

 which means that Anakin suggest to put "words" together with the (already known) knwoledge "word@ord", to put "monoids" with "monoid", and to define a new notion containing "semigroup" and "semigroups".

+You can also run anakin on an empty notion file and a (possibly) huge diagnose file.
+An example is provided in `examples/big.tex` (which is empty) and `examples/big.diagnose` (which contains 181 undefined knowledges).
+Anakin will probably reach the time limit (15s by default): you can try to obtain a better solution by using the option `-t`.